VISIBILITY in Lake Minnie: As of Spring 2020: Still rated as very poor (less than 6 ft).

 Note that the "Submerged Townsite of Minnewanka Landing" is a boat dive & does not have safety marker buoys.
 The boat must fly a "Dive Flag" when diving there.
 Live boat is recommended.
 DO NOT MOOR your boat to the marker (if present).

-Two Jack Lake is open for scuba diving and the visibility isn't too bad & but varies depending on local conditions.
+Two Jack Lake is often open for scuba diving and the visibility there can also be poor but varies depending on local conditions.
 Please share the parking lot & beach area with other public users.

 Scuba divers are reminded to stay clear of dams, weirs, marinas, boat channels and boat launches.